Enterprise Data Science

 2. Credit Scoring

-By implementing credit scoring algorithms, financial institutions do not have to rely on generic scores from the top three score reporting firms in the U.S. Many lending institutions see the benefit in developing custom credit-scoring models that utilize the institution’s own customer activity data to better predict the risk or opportunity of extending a new line of credit.
-By doing so, they can reduce delinquency costs that come from loan write-offs, delayed income from interest and the servicing cost of trying to collect late payments.
+Many lending institutions see the benefit in developing custom credit-scoring models that utilize the institution’s own customer activity data to better predict the risk or opportunity of extending a new line of credit.
+By doing so, they can reduce delinquency costs that come from loan write-offs, delayed income from interest, and the servicing cost of trying to collect late payments.

 To maintain the most accurate credit scoring, customers are continuously re-evaluated as new data is obtained about missed payments or new debt.
 Machine learning algorithms are used to update these scores as new data rolls in.
 Credit scoring algorithms are essentially predictive algorithms that should be trained using data from past loans, granted there is enough data from both good and bad loans to train them effectively.
 These predictive algorithms can also be utilized at the macro level to assess risk and predict market movement.